ThibautMisme/ThibautMisme/README.md

   (short note on arXiv)

 ## PARI/GP
-For the sake of my research, I proudly implement in PARI/GP, an open, free, number theory focused and efficient language.
+For the sake of my research, I implement in PARI/GP, an open, free, number theory focused and efficient language.
 It includes a high level version that is designed for both involved and quick implementation.
 You can visit their webpage for more infomations: https://pari.math.u-bordeaux.fr/